A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 <a name="sec-2"></a>
 ### 2. The Punctuation is Almost English {{ to-top }}
-Because this language's target audience isn't necessarily familiar with the idioms of computer science, and because more generally plain-text is easier to read, the syntax of this language should be as close as possible to english.
+Because this language's target audience isn't necessarily familiar with the idioms of computer science, and because, more generally, plain-text is easier to read, the syntax of this language should be as close as possible to english.

 <a name="sec-2-1"></a>